mrWh1te/Instamation/README.md

 Code architecture is currently a WIP.
 Notes will be updated as work is done, and finalized on complete.
 This note will be removed on finalization.

 Main code is stored in the `src/` directory.
-A basic Class paradigm was adopted for this project's bot architecture to leverage a consistent public interface across all bots (future ie Twitter, Tinder, etc etc).
-Furthermore, the class wraps "helper" functions, intended to be abstracted away for basic reusable business logic like auth flow.
-Inside the `src/helpers/` directory, exists files, for each technical domain that provides methods for crawling, interacting the web page and serve basic programming needs (utilites, etc).
-The main Bot code for Instamation is in `src/instamation`.
+A class paradigm was adopted for this project's bot architecture, called Instamation, to leverage a consistent public interface across all bots (future ie Twitter, Tinder, etc etc) using a common interface `MationBot`, to be part of the web tool (bot reporting, etc).
+The main methods for crawling pages return the `this` pointer to enable devs chaining method calls (see example script for bot usage) in exploring the page.
+The class wraps loosely coupled "helper" functions to enable future abstraction where plossible across bots.
+Inside the `src/helpers/` directory, exists the helper functions in files, for each technical domain for crawling, interacting the web page and serving basic programming needs (utilites, etc).
+The main Instamation class code is in `src/instamation/index.ts`.

 Generated files, like screenshots, are stored in the `assets/screenshots/` directory.
 The transpiled built code is saved in the `build/` directory.